cspr-rad/kairos-spec/src/spec.typ

 // - Rust is a bit faster
 // - There might be some data type sharing between the Risc0, smart contract and L2 server code

+== Smart contract

+The L1 smart contract will be implemented in WASM.
+Each update of the contract will be accompanied by metadata to confirm the update was made legitimately, such as a ZKP.
+When a contract endpoint is called, the contract
++ computes the proof's "public inputs", given the contract endpoint call;
++ verifies the update was done correctly, given the public inputs, contract endpoint and metadata, e.g. by running the ZK verifier;
++ if the verification succeeds, the L1 transaction is accepted.

 == Web UI

 // @Mark: What tooling do we want to use for the Web UI?